 Satisfied with our ability to manufacture the basic components of a wristwatch, we decided to flex our muscles and attempt something that had never been done before in the watchmaking world, using Timascus® for the internal components in a watch.

 A first order of three bars was placed with Chuck Bybee.
-Before we could attempt actual machining we had to replace brass cutting tools to ones suitable for titanium.
+Before we could attempt actual machining we had to replace brass cutting tools and processes to ones suitable for titanium, and then Timascus®.

 Compared to brass watch parts, Timascus® parts are 20 times more expensive to manufacture and take four times longer to make.